colin-mccarthy/vault_kind_arm/README.md

 `bash vault_kind_podman.sh` or `bash vault_kind_docker.sh`

-These scripts have been tested on an M1 ARM Macbook but should work on Intel as well.
+These scripts have been tested on my M1 ARM Macbook but should work on Intel as well.

 ##